nadigerdivya/Interview_Questions/README.md

 8. How Diffing algorithm works?
 9. What are the other state management libraries available for react apart from Redux.
 10. What is controlled and uncontrolled components in react?
+11. What is Props drilling in React?
+How to avoid it?

 Redux